Self-Supervised Learning for Recommender Systems: A Survey: Definition and Taxonomy

 \subsubsection{Hybrid Methods}

-Every type of the aforementioned pretext tasks has its own advantage and can utilize different self-supervision signals.
-A natural way to obtain comprehensive self-supervision is combining different pretext tasks and integrating them into one recommendation model.
-In these hybrid methods, more than one encoder and projection head are probably needed (\ref{fig: hybrid}).
-Different pretext tasks either work independently or collaborate to intensify the self-supervision signals.
-The combination of different types of pretext tasks is usually formulated as a weighted sum of different self-supervised losses presented in the aforementioned categories.
+Each type of methods described above has its own distinct advantages and can leverage different self-supervision signals.
+A viable strategy to obtain comprehensive self-supervision is to combine various self-supervised tasks and integrate them into a single recommendation model.
+Hybrid methods typically require multiple encoders and projection heads (\ref{fig: hybrid}), and different self-supervised tasks may operate in parallel or collaborate to enhance self-supervision signals.
+The combination of various pretext tasks is typically formulated as a weighted sum of different self-supervised losses presented in the aforementioned categories.